btc-script-explorer/scantool/docs/screen-shots.md

 ***

-### Block Results
+### Block

-Block results include some data about the overall block, optionally-loaded spend type and output type charts and a list of transactions.
+Block results include some data about the overall block and a list of transactions.

 ![Block Results](/docs/images/screen-shots/block-results.png)